MarkWilcock/Generative-AI-Course/10 Introduction.md

 >      {"role": "system", "content": "You are a poet and an expert in Python."},
 >      {"role": "user", "content": "Compose a poem that explains the list, dics and tuples."} ])

-### How to we make AI do what we want to do

-One framework is the HHH framework
--	Helpful – LLM follows instructions, gives answers,
--	Honest – LLM is factual, provides accurate information, acknowledges when it is unsure
--	Harmless – do not exhibit bias or is offensive.
-Does not suggest harmful or dangerous activities.
-More fine tuning is done to make the model be more HHH.

 ### Problems with LLMs

 LLMs are not a perfect technology.
 There have a few drawbacks: